Oversupply of milk

-In the early weeks after you had your baby, every single day your baby is putting in extra demand for milk at the breast, and your body makes milk accordingly.
-That milk supply starts to build up and build up and build up.
+In the early weeks after you had your baby, every single day your baby is putting in extra demand for milk at the breast, and your body makes milk accordingly – and that milk supply starts to build up and build up and build up.
 And usually by about the fourth or fifth, maybe even the sixth week, your body is pretty much geared to making a very similar amount of milk for your baby, just according to his needs.

 Some of you however will naturally produce more milk than your baby needs – and this is usually due to your own interplay of hormones which have caused this issue.
 And it’s true that women who are struggling with supply can look at people with a great amount of milk and think ‘oh this must be fantastic!’
-But it does come with its own drawbacks.
+But it does come with its own drawbacks, that’s for sure!

-So if you do have an overabundance of milk, one of the first things you might have noticed, is that you appear to have a fast flow of milk, and your baby may be struggling with that fast flow – coughing, spluttering, sucking in a whole load of air on latching, and sometimes even intermittently throughout the feed.
+So if you do have an overabundance of milk, one of the first things you might have noticed, is that you appear to have a fast flow of milk (fast letdown video) and your baby may be struggling with that fast flow – coughing, spluttering, sucking in a whole load of air on latching, and sometimes even intermittently throughout the feed.

-Another thing that you’ve probably noticed is that your baby appears fussy after the feeds, and even when he takes a feed and a good one, he can STILL appear quite hungry, very soon after.
+Another thing that you’ve probably noticed is that your baby appears fussy (fussy at the breast video) after the feeds, and even when he takes a feed and a good one, he can STILL appear quite hungry, very soon after.
 So it all becomes quite a distressing situation, and an unsettled situation.

-You may also find that the poos that your baby produces are green and watery – maybe explosive.
-This green colour comes about because of the LACK of fat, because the yellow mustard kind of poos that breast fed babies have, tends to come about because of the fat that the baby is getting in the feed.
+And you may also find that the poos that your baby produces are green and watery – maybe explosive.
+This green colour comes about because of the LACK of fat, because the ‘yellowy’, ‘kormary’ ‘mustardy’ kind of poos that breast fed babies have, tends to come about because of the fat that the baby is getting in the feed.

 Also, large amounts of lactose, are going through your baby’s stomach, which can cause him to be windy and uncomfortable.
 So it’s quite an unsettled and distressing situation for mother and baby.
 And you yourself, as well as the distress that you’re experiencing, may also be leaking milk between the feeds.
 You might be suffering sore nipples as your baby may clamp down to control the flow, because of the fast flow.